 We’ve all received spam over our fax machine – notices we’ve won trips, contests, or advertisements for local seminars.
 With a regular fax machine, these are almost impossible to stop.

-As users move their documents and activities to online and cloud based systems, RingCentral has built integration into these services to be able to send any information in them directly through to a fax number – at the time of writing, the only provider in the market to do this, it is a much needed step for people who frequently work off of different computers.
+As users move their documents and activities to online and cloud based systems, RingCentral has built integration into these services to be able to send any information to them directly through to a fax number.
+At the time of writing, the only provider in the market to do this, it is a much-needed step for people who frequently work off of different computers.